EstimatedEst. Read Time: 13 minutes

 What is the best incline bench press angle for hitting the upper chest?

-Research shows that the correct angle of the Incline DB Bench Press should be 30 degrees from flat to target the upper chest.
+Research shows that the correct angle of the Incline DB Bench Press should be 30 degrees from flat to target the upper chest for muscle growth.

 30 degrees may seem like a very small angle, but it is proper incline bench press form for placing the strain on your upper pecs and minimizing the effect on the anterior deltoid muscles.

-Research shows that the correct angle of the Incline Bench Press should be 30 degrees from flat to target the upper chest.
+Research shows that the correct angle of the Incline Bench Press should be 30 degrees from flat to target the upper chest for muscle growth.

-Many people will stay much too upright in the starting position when performing this chest exercise, and effectively wind up hitting their shoulders too much.
+Many people will stay much too upright in the starting position when performing this chest exercise, and effectively wind up hitting their shoulder muscles too much.

-If you realize that a completely vertical bench position (90 degrees elevated) would hit your shoulders primarily, and that a completely flat benching position at 0 degrees would hit your middle chest (because your arms are at a 90-degree angle to your body), you understand that you’ll need to lower the bench quite a bit before it hits the upper pecs.
+If you realize that a completely vertical bench position (90 degrees elevated) would primarily achieve shoulder activation, and that a completely flat bench version at 0 degrees (Flat Dumbbell Bench Press, Regular Bench Press or Traditional Bench Press) would hit your middle chest (because your arms are at a 90-degree angle to your body), you understand that you’ll need to lower the bench quite a bit to get upper chest engagement.

 Play Button